(Pocket-lint) - Amazon's Echo devices support multi-room audio, but you need to use the Alexa app to group them up.

 This feature lets you play music across multiple Echo devices in your home at the same time.
-But there are caveats: the feature is only available in a few countries at the moment, and it only supports music, specifically, as well as certain devices and services.
-Here's what you need to know and how to set it up.
+But there are caveats: the feature is only available in a few countries, and it only supports music, specifically, as well as certain devices and services.

 Multi-room music/audio is one of those buzzphrases that's been kicking about for years.
 It's a phrase that ultimately refers to what you might expect: audio in multiple rooms.
 Put simply, it's the ability to listen to music in several rooms.
 Depending on the system, you'll be able to play different music in different rooms at the same time, or the same music in all rooms, or just a couple simultaneously.

-In Amazon's case, you can create groups with two or more Echo devices.
-You can name the group - for instance, "upstairs" - and then once you've created the group, you can simply say, "Alexa, play John Lennon upstairs."
+In Amazon's version of multi-room audio, you can create groups with two or more Echo devices.
+You can name that group - for instance, "upstairs" - and then once you've created the group, you can simply say, "Alexa, play John Lennon upstairs."

-How do you set up multi-room music?
+How do you group Alexa devices for multi-room music?

 You can register two or more Alexa-enabled devices to one Amazon account.
 Once you do that, you must put them all on the same Wi-Fi network, and then you can get them set up for multi-room music using the Alexa app, which includes creating a group for them.

 When ready, update and open the Amazon Alexa app on your mobile device, and then follow these steps:

-- Select Smart Home from the menu.
+- Select Devices from the bottom bar

 Which Echo devices support the feature?

-- Echo 2
+- Echo Show